mgoddard/openshift-modern-availability/cluster-preparation.md

 project wasn't working due to its lack of "double quotes" around the rvalues, so we use a [modified version](./submariner/main.tf) here.

 * An older version of Terraform, 0.12.x, is required.
-Here’s one way to do that on a Mac:
+Here’s one way to install that older version on a Mac:
 ```shell
 wget https://releases.hashicorp.com/terraform/0.12.12/terraform_0.12.12_darwin_amd64.zip
 unzip terraform_0.12.12_darwin_amd64.zip